-My adventure in the Himalayas was meant to start in Pokhara, a small Nepalese town on the shores of a vast clear lake at the foot of the Annapurna massif.
+My adventure in the Himalayas was meant to start in Pokhara, a picturesque Nepalese town on the shores of a vast, clear lake at the foot of the Annapurna massif.

-The surface of the lake, framed by purple water lilies, was reflecting all the surrounding mountains – which were dominated by the 22,793 feet high Machapuchare, a razor-sharp peak always covered in snow, revered by the locals as the home of the god Shiva.
+The surface of the lake, framed by purple water lilies, reflected the surrounding mountains, which were dominated by Machapuchare, a razor-sharp, 22,793 feet high peak.
+Permanently covered in snow, Machapuchare is revered by the locals as the home of the god Shiva.

-Mesmerized by the landscape, I was walking along the shores of Lake Phewa.
-A hotel nearby caught my eye with an advertisement: an invitation to ride mustang horses.
-It was pretty obvious that it had nothing to do with the horse breed known as mustang in America, but rather with the Mustang province in Nepal.
+While I was walking along the shores of Lake Phewa, mesmerized by the beauty of the landscape, a nearby hotel caught my eye with an advertisement: an invitation to ride mustang horses.
+It was pretty obvious that it had nothing to do with the Mustang horse breed that is so well known in America, but rather with the Mustang province in Nepal.
 Even so, they somehow convinced me to try a horseback ride along the lake.
-Although the breed of the horse that I was supposed to ride had little bearing on my decision, the image that the advertisement planted in my mind was inevitably that of a strong and fiery horse.
-Not that I know much about horses or that I wouldn’t be terribly afraid of high-spirited animals.
-But what the following scene had in store for me went utterly beyond any of my expectations.
+Although the breed of the horse I was supposed to ride had little bearing on my decision, the image the advertisement planted in my mind was, inevitably, that of a strong and fiery horse.
+Not that I knew much about horses, or that I wouldn’t be terribly afraid of high-spirited animals, but what was about to happen went utterly beyond my imagination.

-I decided to accept mainly out of curiosity.
+I accepted, mainly out of curiosity.
 And my curiosity was not about the horse, but about the boy.

 The boy looked disappointed and tried hard to persuade me not to abandon the project.
-But I really didn’t want to ride anymore, so I explained to him that I’d rather go back on foot, and offer the horse a well-deserved break.
+Since I really didn’t want to continue, I explained to him that I’d rather go back on foot, and thus offer the horse a well-deserved break.

 We were to take the same way back, walking side by side.
-As I was spared of the torture position on the horse, and my jaws had unclenched, I was finally able to make conversation.
+Since I had been spared from having to endure the torturous position atop the horse, my jaws unclenched, and I was finally able to make conversation.

 I felt a lot of sympathy for the boy, so I tried to find out more about him.
 We made friends rather quickly and, although he was not outspoken at all, I got him to tell me a few things about his life.
 His timid answers made the whole episode switch, in just a few minutes, from comic to tragic.

 The boy had no father, and his mother was crippled.
-He had two younger brothers and they were all very poor.
-He worked from morning until night.
-He took care of the horse, took it to the lake to drink water and for the tourists’ ride.
+He had two younger brothers, and they were all very poor.
+He worked from morning until night, taking care of the horse and offering rides to tourists.
 In return, the horse’s owner offered him food.
-That was all.
-Practically, that child was working every day non-stop, only for food.
-If he was lucky enough to get a tip from a customer, that was the only money he could get to buy clothes, shoes, or medicine with.
+Nothing more.
+The child was essentially working seven days a week only for food.
+If he was lucky enough to receive a tip from a customer, it would be the only money he could use to buy clothes, shoes, or medicine.

-“We’re on vacation now,” he said, avoiding to look me in the eyes.
+“We’re on vacation now,” he said, avoiding looking me in the eyes.

-It was October and I had big doubts that he was telling the truth.
-I was afraid that poor him simply could not afford to go to school because he had to work all the time.
-In addition to his job with the horse, he had to help his mother with the housework, because she could not handle it by herself.
+It was October, and I had big doubts that he was telling the truth.
+I feared that he simply could not afford to go to school because he had to work all the time.
+In addition to his job with the horse, he had to help his mother with the housework since she could not manage it all alone.

-He didn’t try to impress me with details or to flatter me in order to get a tip.
+He didn’t try to impress me with details or flatter me in order to get a tip.
 On the contrary, I was the one pushing him to speak, and he answered hesitantly.
-That child without childhood was touchingly serious and responsible for his age, and impeccably polite.
-Skinny and sad, poorly dressed, he was pulling by the reins a horse no less skinny and sad, both of them miserable, hard-worked, and with no hope for a better life.
+That child without a childhood was touchingly serious and responsible for his age, and impeccably polite.
+Poorly dressed, skinny, and sad, he pulled by the reins a horse, no less skinny and sad, both of them miserable, overworked, and with no hope for a better life.

-I offered him all the money I had on me, and he looked at me with astonished eyes, incapable of understanding the reason, especially given that I had shortened the ride in half.
-Although I would have liked to spend more time with him, I thought I would be of more help if I said goodbye.
-The next client was scheduled two hours after me, so with my early finish, the boy would have had a spare hour or so, to rest or to play, and maybe use the money I gave him to pamper himself with some ice cream.
-I was afraid, though, that he had to run to his mother instead, to help her at home, and that he would not dare to buy ice cream because there were too many other, more important things, that he and his brothers needed…
+When I offered him all the cash I had in my pockets, the boy looked at me with astonished eyes, incapable of understanding the reason, given that I had shortened the ride in half.
+I would have liked to spend more time with him, but I thought I would be of more help if I said goodbye.
+Thanks to my early finish, he would have had a spare hour or so, to rest or to play, and maybe use the money I gave him to pamper himself with some ice cream.
+I was afraid, though, that he had to run to his mother instead, to help her at home, and that he would not dare to buy ice cream because there were too many other more important things that he and his brothers needed.